eduardovra/eduardovra.github.io/_drafts/ps1-cpu-pipeline.markdown

 addu    $2, $1, $2
 ```

-The second load slots neatly into the first load's shadow, because it doesn't depend on it — the scheduler doing what a careful assembly programmer would do by hand.
+The second load slots neatly into the first load's shadow, because it doesn't depend on it.
+The scheduler is doing exactly what a careful assembly programmer would do by hand.

-The compiler also wraps every function body in these:
+The compiler also wraps every function body between these directives:

 ```
 .set noreorder